xlab-si/emmy/README.md

 various parts of emmy library, please refer to additional documentation in the *docs* folder.

 #### What does emmy stand for?
-emmy library is named after a German mathematician [Emmy Noether](https://en.wikipedia.org/wiki/Emmy_Noether), recognised as one of the most important 20th century mathematicians.
+Emmy library is named after a German mathematician [Emmy Noether](https://en.wikipedia.org/wiki/Emmy_Noether), recognised as one of the most important 20th century mathematicians.
 Emmy Noether's groundbreaking work in the field of abstract algebra earned her a nickname *the mother of modern algebra*.
 We named our library after her, since modern cryptography generally relies heavily on abstract algebraic structures and concepts.

 <!-- toc -->
 - [Currently offered cryptographic primitives](#currently-offered-cryptographic-primitives)